Tonight – March 12, 2016 – look outside, and you can’t miss Sirius, the brightest star in the nighttime sky.

-You won’t mistake the planets for Sirius, if you look at a familiar star pattern near Sirius on the sky’s dome.
+Jupiter is up all night now, too, and it’s brighter than Sirius.
+But you won’t mistake any other object for Sirius, if you look at a familiar star pattern near Sirius on the sky’s dome.
 No matter where you live on Earth, just follow the three medium-bright stars in Orion’s Belt to locate Sirius.

 Mia asked EarthSky: